CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models: Conclusion

 This work is the first demonstration of the application of a quantum annealing device to the computationally expensive simulation of particle showers at the Large Hadron Collider.
 We have shown that it is possible to utilize the Quantum Processing Unit (D-Wave Chimera 2000Q) to generate RBM samples which can be used to generate particle showers.
-The resulting generated simulation is able to largely match the properties of the training dataset, and match the performance of other generative models.
-The raw QPU annealing time per sample is measured to be 20 $\mathrm{\mu s}$, which is 20 times faster than generating samples via GPU.
-While further work remains in evaluating on more realistic simulation and a wider range of physics topologies, the initial results are demonstrate CaloQVAE to be a promising application of quantum computing to open research questions in fundamental physics.
-The experimental results and code are available online \cite{githubQVAE}.
+The QPU-generated events show good alignment with the classically Monte Carlo-generated events.
+While the present engineering challenges may not be fully mitigated in the future, the raw QPU annealing rate of 20 $\mu s$ hints at a potential order of magnitude speed increase over GPU sample generation.
+The initial results demonstrate that CaloQVAE is a promising application of quantum computing to open research questions in fundamental physics.
+However, further work is needed to evaluate its performance on more realistic simulations, such as the CaloChallenge datasets \cite{michele_faucci_giannelli_2023_8099322,faucci_giannelli_2022_6366271,faucci_giannelli_2022_6366324} and across a wider range of physics topologies.